skiptoniam/ppmData/readme.md

 where *λ*(*u*) = the intensity value at point *u* and *A* is the area of the sampling unit (cell size). *λ* is estimated using `density.ppp` from the spatstat package and then converted into a `inclusion.prob` to inform quasi-random background point selection.

-Here we can use the example data from above to set up a layer that will inform inclusion.probabilties for quasirandom background points.
+Here we can use the example data from above to set up a layer that will inform inclusion.probabilities for quasirandom background points.
 In this example, I'm using the absence data too, in reality you'd just construct a presence-absence model - but I thought it'd be fun to play with a bit more data.

 ``` r
 bias_layer <- estimate_bias_layer(known_sites = species@coords,